-Named “One of the 50 Most Powerful People in Food” by Nation’s Restaurant News, Dr. Ryan has received awards from virtually every food industry organization.
+Named “One of the 50 Most Powerful People in Food” four times by Nation’s Restaurant News, Dr. Ryan has received awards from virtually every food industry organization.
 He is especially proud of being one of five Americans ever to receive the Presidential Medal from the World Association of Chefs Societies and his induction into the James Beard Foundation’s Who’s Who of Food & Beverage in America.

 A native of Pittsburgh, PA, Dr. Ryan was honored in 2019 as one of “The 50 Greatest Pittsburghers of All Time” by Pittsburgh Magazine, among world-renowned luminaries such as Jonas Salk, Andy Warhol, Fred Rogers, H.J.
 Heinz, Martha Graham, Roberto Clemente, and Andrew Carnegie.
-He lives in Hyde Park, NY with his wife Lynne and their three children, Jackson, Sawyer, and Mutala.
+He lives in Hyde Park, NY with his wife Lynne and their children, Jackson, Sawyer, and Mutala.